Aljgutier/aljgutier.github.io/posts/Deep Learning/2019-5-20-TimeSeriesForecasting_DL_Embeddings.md

 <h1 style="color:	#115BDC;">Prepare for Machine Learning</h1>

-The next stage of the pipeline, "Prepare for ML and Prediction" takes as input the tabular data in the `joined` table.
+The next stage of the pipeline as input the joined tabular data from the previous section.
 Machine learning algorithms perform better when the continuous value inputs are normalized and require the categorical values to be numericalized.
 Furthermore, artifcial neural networks require the inputs to be zero mean with standard deviation of 1.

 ### Categorical and Continuous Variables